leftidev/cpp-Gravity-Gizmo/README.md

 How to download?
 ----------------
-I will occasionally upload a current-progress version of the game.
+I will occasionally upload a most current version of the game.
 You have to download the game binary, assets and required .dll's.
 I bundled them all in one 563KB .zip file.
 This .zip file contains the executable in the bin folder.